Renault 16: Commentary

 In 1970, racing driver Stirling Moss exclaimed: "There is no doubt that the Renault 16 is the most intelligently engineered automobile I have ever encountered and I think that each British motorcar manufacturer would do well to purchase one just to see how it is put together".

 Pre-launch publicity was extensive, with semi-authorized media leaks.
 L'Auto-Journal reported details of the car, at this stage in an exclusive report, towards the end of 1963.
 During October 1964, timed to coincide with the Paris Motor Show, Renault distributed photographs of its innovative new family car, still at this stage described simply as the forthcoming "Renault 1500", for publication as "scoop" pictures in various magazines.
 It was only two months later that the car, now officially named a "Renault 16", was approved for sale by the French homologation authorities.

-Legacy
+Awards

 The Renault 16 was voted European Car of the Year by a board of European motoring journalists late in 1965.
 It was the third winner of the award, and the Renault 16 was the first French winner - the first two winners had been British.